Crofton Black & Edmund Clark

 Copies of the book with the special edition screenprint are available at the regular price of the standard edition.

-The first edition of the book was the winner of the Arles Photo-Text Book Award, 2016, and the project was the recipient of the 2017 Infinity Award for Documentary and Photojournalism.
+This book was the winner of the Arles Photo-Text Book Award, 2016, and the project was the recipient of the 2017 Infinity Award for Documentary and Photojournalism.

 Photographs by Edmund Clark and a paper trail of documents assembled by counterterrorism investigator Crofton Black are interwoven in a complex structure in order to confront the nature of contemporary warfare and the invisible mechanisms of state control.
 From George W. Bush’s 2001 declaration of the ‘war on terror,’ until 2008, an unknown number of people disappeared into a network of secret prisons organised by the US Central Intelligence Agency – transfers without legal process, otherwise known as extraordinary rendition.
 No public record was kept as these prisoners were shuttled all over the globe.
 Some were eventually sent to Guantánamo Bay or released, while others remain unaccounted for.